VeOb00/Ng-Events/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.

-Pluralsight's Angular Fundamentals Tutorial by Joe Eames and Jim Cooper used as inspiration.
-Contrary to their recommendation to follow along with the same cli version 7.1.2, this project is created in the then newest Angular version and up-to-date npm-packages.
+Pluralsight's [Angular Fundamentals Tutorial](https://app.pluralsight.com/library/courses/angular-fundamentals/table-of-contents) by Joe Eames and Jim Cooper used as inspiration.
+Contrary to their recommendation to follow along with the same cli version (7.1.2), this project is created in the then newest Angular version, up-to-date npm-packages and strict TS.

 ## Development server

 Run `npm run server` and `npm run start`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Login

+To login type username `johnpapa`, `bradgreen`, `igorminar` or `martinfowler` in combination with any password.
+Logged in users can like sessions, create new events and add new sessions.

 ## Code scaffolding